natescode/natescode.com/content/blog/tailwind-debunking-the-debunkers.md

 ## The long-term cost of traditional CSS

 Arguing over verbose "ugly" code is childish.
 How about in 3 years when more navigations are created?
 Do developers copy-paste-rename them because they're 90% the same but semantically different?
 How do you document your CSS?
+How am I supposed to know to use `navigation-desktop`?
 Is the CSS tied to a single component or is it all shared?
 Again, how do you avoid duplicate CSS?
 Do you learn SASS, mixins etc?

 Tell me how *you* would write the CSS for above?
 Yeah that's the problem, there are about 100 different ways to do it.
 With Tailwind there is ONE and it'll